- About Us

-“We view the Shelby County trail as a key component of Memphis’ Greenprint, providing cyclists with safe connectivity to many other parks, trails, and bike facilities as well as important cultural assets along the Mississippi River,” said Lauren Taylor, Hyde Family Foundations Program Officer for Greening Initiatives.
+“We view the Shelby County trail as a key component of Memphis’ Greenprint, providing cyclists with safe connectivity to many other parks, trails, and bike facilities as well as important cultural assets along the Mississippi River,” said Lauren Taylor, Hyde Family Foundations Program Director for Livable Communities.

 “It should be relevant and functional to local users but also appeal to cyclists from outside the region since the Mississippi River Trail is of national scope.
 We knew that the dedicated leaders of the Mississippi River Corridor Tennessee would deliver on their promise of a thorough, inclusive process to develop a greatly improved plan for Shelby County.”